roundestcircle/IDONTKNOW/geo/Exogenes/Sedimentary Structures.md

 Surface waves are out of sync with the dunes.

 2D-Dunes (straight crests) create simple planar cross stratifications.
-Thei Lee-Edges are more or less straight.
+Their Lee-Edges are more or less straight.
 3D-Dunes create more complex patterns of of tangential or trough cross stratifications.
 The layers are more likely lenses than whole layers, the lee edges slightly convex.

 ##### Upper Plane Bed